amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=oref_alert)

 There are 3 configuration fields:
 1. **Selected area**: by default the integration finds the area based on HA's home location.
 There is no need to change this default.
-Note: it's highly discouraged to select more than a single area. `event.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas.
-It's possible to create additional `event` entities by creating additional sensors (check below for more information).
-However, `event` entities are created only when a single area is selected.
+Note: it's highly discouraged to select more than a single area. `sensor.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas.
+It's possible to create additional `sensor` entities by creating additional sensors (check below for more information) with a single area.
-2. **Active duration of an alert**: this field doesn't impact `event.oref_alert` but it's used by other entities as explained below.
-It's the alert's active time period (in minutes).
-The default is 10 minutes.
+2. **Active duration of an alert**: this field doesn't impact `sensor.oref_alert` but it's used by other entities as explained below.
 3. **Add 'All Alerts' attributes**: when it's off (the default) the attributes `Country alerts` and `Selected areas alerts` are not added to the binary sensors.
 These attributes hold the list of all alerts over the last 24-hours which can be long and cause performance issues on weaker systems.
 Both attributes are not used often and are not part of any example below.

 <kbd><img src="https://github.com/user-attachments/assets/960168bd-d7ad-47f6-88e7-26d216f705a9" width="400"></kbd>

 ## Record's Attribute

-`event.oref_alert` has `record` attribute which holds additional information about the message.
+`sensor.oref_alert` has `record` attribute which holds additional information about the last message.
 This record has the following fields:
 1. `alertDate`: e.g. `2025-06-30 15:00:00` (Israel timezone).
 2. `title`: e.g. `ירי רקטות וטילים`.
 Always in Hebrew.
 3. `data`: a single area name, e.g. `תל אביב - מרכז העיר`.
 4. `category`: an integer of the category as listed [here](https://www.oref.org.il/alerts/alertCategories.json).
-Categories 14 and 13 are used for `pre-alert` and `end`, respectively.
+Categories 14 and 13 are used for `pre_alert` and `end`, respectively.
 5. `channel`: the receiving channel.
 Below is the ordered list of options.
 When the same alert is coming on multiple channels, only the higher channel will be used.
 The fields of the messages are normalized and have the same format regardless of the channel.
     1. `website-history`: the history file of the official website.
     2. `website`: the real-time file of the official website.